 Do your missing teeth make it difficult for you to smile at people?
 Do they make you think twice when you order at a restaurant?
 Are they the first thing you notice when you look in the mirror?
 These are very common issues for people with missing teeth, and over time, they can drastically impact your self-confidence as well as your oral health.
 Thankfully, Dr. Steve Aspros, Dr. Ransey Boyd, and Dr. Kirstin Walther can offer the most complete and reliable solution available today: dental implants.
 They can restore your teeth unlike any other procedure and the end result is a long lasting smile you will always be able to count on.
-If you’re curious about what dental implants can do for you, simply contact our Tallahassee, FL office today.
+If you’re curious about what dental implants can do for you, simply contact our Tallahassee, FL dental office today.

 What makes dental implants so special is that they actually replace your teeth below the gum line as well as above.
 The titanium posts support your jawbone from the inside just like natural tooth roots, and this support prevents bone deterioration that usually causes dentures to lose their fit after only a few years.
 Plus, since restorations are being held in place with titanium as opposed to just natural suction or denture adhesive, patients never have to worry about their dentures slipping or falling out, giving them more confidence.

 In the case of dental bridges, the surrounding healthy teeth have to be reduced to accommodate the anchoring crowns on the appliance, but dental implants do not impact your remaining teeth, helping to preserve them for longer.
 In addition, although denture and bridges alone need to be replaced about every 5 to 10 years, dental implants can last for more than 30 years with the proper maintenance.